natebragg/ratl/README.md

 in on the command line.

-If `car` or `cdr` is used on `[]`, the program will halt, so it is a good idea to check the truthiness of a list with `if` before using it.
+If `car` or `cdr` is used on `[]`, the program will halt, so it is a good idea to check a list with `null?` before using it.

 ## Resource-Aware Type Theory